 Many of us eat for a myriad of reasons other than hunger.
 Comfort eating, boredom, self-sabotage, or just mindless snacking can really bump up the calories.

 For a week, keep a food diary and record honestly everything you eat and drink.
 Then circle the food that you didn’t need to eat – usually snacks, numerous teas/coffees, squashes/cordials, alcohol etc. Just eliminating these from your diet can make a huge difference.

 10. Quality of your food

 Processed, packaged and convenience foods often have hidden sugar and empty calories.
 Switch to eating real, fresh, natural food.
-Make every meal as nutritious as possible.
+Make every meal as nutritious as possible with no hidden nasties.